danilocasassa/cegid-challenge/README.md

 Scenario:

 1. Access the website https://www.demoblaze.com/
-2. Login using the username 'admin' e password 'admin’.
+2. Login using the username 'admin' and password 'admin’.
 3. Add the 'Iphone 6 32Gb’ phone to the shopping cart.
 4. Add the 'ASUS Full HD’ monitor to the shopping cart
 5. Place the order

-You can run the test above using 2 option, headed or headless mode.
+You can run the test above using 2 options, headed or headless mode.

-Running `npm run test` you will run the test in headless mode, only the results will be shown into console log.
+Running `npm run test` you will run the test in headless mode, only the results will be shown into the console log.

-Running `npm run test:headed`, the browser will be open and you will be able to see the script execution in action
+Running `npm run test:headed`, the browser will open and you will be able to see the script execution in action

 After the run is completed, you will be able to see the results of the test on the terminal console.